governance-foundation/gdrive/README.md

   --refresh-token <refreshToken>   Oauth refresh token used to get access token (for advanced users) --access-token <accessToken>     Oauth access token, only recommended for short-lived requests because of short lifetime (for advanced users)
   --service-account <accountFile>  Oauth service account filename, used for server to server communication without user interaction (file is relative to config dir)
+  --service-account-evar <Name>    Name of environment varible from which to read JSON config.

 options:
   -m, --max <maxFiles>       Max files to list, default: 30